Thursday, November 27, 2025

 But I cannot complain: at the counter, they decided that my height, body mass index and shoe size were free and not chargeable, which is why I am forever grateful.

 And, when I entered the aircraft, I actually had a seat cushion, which they had forgotten to take away.
 So, I whooped with delight until I sat down to discover that it was made of Ultratech cement with a premium barbed-wire finish, and any semblance to a cushion was unintentional and deeply regretted.
-The leg space was designed in the fond hope of transporting penguins or that fellow with odd-looking eyes in Star Wars, but they are now forced to take in people instead, particularly people with unrealistic and stupid expectations like seat cushions.
+The leg space was designed in the fond hope of transporting penguins, but they are now forced to take in people instead, particularly people with unrealistic and stupid expectations like seat cushions.

 As I am generally a sort of chap who looks at the sunny side of life, I noted that the wings were still there and the pilots weren’t in their underclothes and chappals (at least not when they came out of the cockpit).
 There were two of them too – pilots, not wings, you ignoramus – so one must stop counting seat cushions and count pilots, sorry blessings, instead.